 A standalone article is a special clause addressing permanent establishment issues in the extractives sector, as well as other types of income, such as capital gains and employment income.
 While some of these issues are already covered in the UN model, they may be harder for developing countries to negotiate because they go against the status quo by allocating more taxing rights to source countries that host the resources.
 Widespread acceptance that extractives should be taxed differently may make it easier for countries to advance progressive positions on these types of income if captured in a standalone article.

-The UN and OECD proposals are a step towards stopping tax revenue leakage from mining, oil, and gas caused by tax treaties.
+The UN and OECD updates are a step towards stopping tax revenue leakage from mining, oil, and gas caused by tax treaties.
 The changes reflect emerging tax treaty practices in resource-rich countries.
 In many cases, governments will need to consider the trade-offs between broadening opportunities for revenue collection with the potential for increased compliance and administrative burdens.
-The IGF will continue to provide technical inputs to these proposals and support resource-rich countries in navigating these and other international tax reforms.
+The IGF will continue to provide technical inputs to these models and support resource-rich countries in navigating these and other international tax reforms.